Data and Evaluation

 So, while reporting is critical, and Second Nature fully supports it through the commitment requirements, we will be folding the reporting component into a broader context of annual evaluation.
 The annual evaluation of progress required as part of the Commitments, is aimed at driving creative solutions, communicating progress against clear benchmarks, and iterative learning.
-The required reporting for the Carbon Commitment is not changing significantly, however, over the next couple of years (2015-2017), we will be recreating the reporting system as a tool (and guidance) to accommodate a broader opportunity to learn and assess, and facilitating more flexibility, particularly as more campuses engage with resilience.
-If you wish to be part of a team to evaluate reporting (goals, requirements, tools), then please contact us: email@example.com
+The required reporting for the Carbon Commitment is not changing significantly, however, over the next couple of years (2015-2017), we will be recreating the reporting platform as a tool (and guidance) to accommodate a broader opportunity to learn and assess, and facilitating more flexibility, particularly as more campuses engage with resilience.
+If you wish to be part of a team to evaluate reporting (goals, requirements, tools), then please contact us: firstname.lastname@example.org

 It has been less than a decade since the iphone was introduced (2007) and the potential for generating, communicating, and analyzing data from anywhere in the world has exploded.
 Not only do we (sometimes unwittingly) collect data as we move through our daily lives, but we transmit it.
 And companies such as Amazon, Google and many others collect and analyze terabytes of data on a regular basis.